seniorlink-vela/public-api-docs/index.md

 - Authorize a care team.
 - Add or update a care team member.
 - Remove (delete) a member of a care team.
+- Get a care team for the provided consumer user id.

 Typical operation for creating a care team: Create a care recipient.
 GET the care team via the care recipient's "ID" (external reference ID).
 Add other users to the care team via POSTing new members to it.
 Authorize the care team, unless it's intended that the care recipient will log in and do so.